-One of the biggest hurdles when selling your old home is figuring out how much it will sell for.
-You may have found this article by typing in “How much is my home worth?” online, seeking to find an answer.
-Well, you’ve definitely come to the right place!
-It’s easier to figure out home value than you might suspect.
-Here’s some things to look out for when assessing the value of your home.
+If you ask any home seller what their biggest worry was when selling their house, most will tell it was figuring out how much their property could sell for.
+You may have even found this blog by typing in “How much is my home worth?” online, seeking to find an answer yourself.
+Well, good news, you’ve come to the right place!
+Figuring out how much your home is valued at, in the current marketplace, may not be as grueling as you suspected.
+Here are some things you can look into when assessing the value of your home.

 One very easy way to determine the value of your property is to check your property tax.
-If you know what you paid in taxes last year, and you know the tax percentage for your state, it’s just a matter of doing some simple calculations.
-For example, in South Carolina, primary occupied residences (meaning you need to live there) are taxed at a rate of 4% of the overall value.
-If you are looking to sell a beach house or summer home, it’s taxed at 6%.
-Let’s say you paid $2000 in property tax on your primary home (wouldn’t it be nice if it were that low?). $2,000 is 4% of $50,000, so that is the overall value of your home.
+If you know what you paid in taxes last year, & you know the tax percentage for your state, it is just a matter of doing some simple calculations.
+For example, in South Carolina, primary occupied residences (meaning you need to live there) are taxed at a rate of 4% of the house’s overall value.
+If you are looking to sell a beach house or summer home, it is taxed at 6%.
+So, for example, let’s say you paid $6,000 in property tax on your primary home last year… $6,000 is 4% of $150,000, so that would be the overall value of your home.

-Different states have different rules on property taxes, and it’s important to take that into consideration when assessing your home.
-You may have seen our recent column about Charleston Property Tax, which also contained some information about property value.
+Different states have different rules on property taxes, so it’s important to take that into consideration when trying to appraise your home.
 Every five years, assessors determine the overall market value of a property in order to properly tax it.
 Check with your local assessors for the most updated records regarding your property.
-One important thing to remember: if the property has increased in value, that increase cannot go higher than 15%.
-So, if your home was worth $100,000 upon last assessment, it can not be appraised higher than $115,000 with the most recent one.
-But that cap is lifted if the property changes owners or if you make major additions to it.
-Maybe it’s time to build that new fence you always wanted?
+But, one important thing to remember is that if the property has increased in value, that increase cannot go higher than 15%.
+So, if your home was valued at $100,000 upon its last assessment, then it cannot be appraised for more than $115,000 with the most recent one.
+However, that cap can be lifted if the property changes owners or if you add major additions to the house.
+Maybe it’s time to build that new deck you have always wanted?

-Also Check the Values of Your Neighbors Properties as Well
+Check the Values of Your Neighboring Properties Too:

-Assessors are good at their jobs, so this next scenario is unlikely to happen, but it may be helpful to check the value of other houses in your neighborhood.
-If you are noticing a significant discrepancy in what your home is valued at versus what other properties are valued at, you could contest the assessment with your local government.
+Assessors are very good at their jobs, so this next scenario is unlikely to happen, but it may be helpful to check the value of other houses in your neighborhood.
+If you are noticing a significant dissimilarity in what your home is valued at versus what other properties are valued at, you could dispute the assessment with your local government.
 If they rule in your favor, your property’s value could be bumped up to match the value of the rest of the neighborhood.
-Again, this is unlikely to happen, as most value discrepancies occur because a house is in notably poorer condition than the surrounded properties.
-But it is worth checking up on, regardless!
+Again, this scenario would be extremely rare, but it is worth checking up on.
+Most home value discrepancies occur because the house showcases substandard quality compared to its surrounding properties.

-Call Infinity Realty for an Even Easier Way to Assess Your Home
+Call Team Lail-Chambers for an Even Easier Way to Assess Your Home!

-When you’re ready to learn your property’s value and sell your home, make a call to Infinity Realty today.
-In addition to our team of some of the most professional agents you’ll encounter, we offer a handy property value estimator through our website.
-We can help you determine your home’s value and find you a new place that accommodates both your tastes and your budget.
-Our staff knows the Lowcountry well and is acquainted with all of the facilities, resources, and services available in each community.
+When you’re ready to learn your property’s value & sell your home, make a call to Team Lail-Chambers today!
+In addition to our team, led by Bob Chambers & Pheobe Lail-Chambers, we offer a handy property value estimator through our website.
+We can help you determine your home’s value & find you a new place that accommodates both your taste & your budget.
+Our staff knows the Lowcountry well & is acquainted with all of the facilities, resources, & services available in each community.
 We’ll make sure to fit you with a home you’ll love!